lundqvistr/manual_medfak_research_data/manual.md

 Further, the data considered is of the kind usually referred to as _quantitative_.
 Considerations for the structure in qualitative data must be found elsewhere.

 ### The scope for the recommendations made here
-In many research projects, data comes from several sources: your own manually entered data, external databases, data collected by others or the like. the suggestions made are meant to be of use especially when you are setting up your own structure.
+In many research projects, data comes from several sources: your own manually entered data, external databases, data collected by others or the like.
+The suggestions made are meant to be of use especially when you are setting up your own structure.

 In the case of data from other sources, you are not in complete control yourself.
 There might be a lot of variables already named, having more or less complete documentation, and the structures might not be in line with the recommendations made here.
 Then you have to make a decision about if "old" structures should be changed or not.
 There is not any simple rule for how to proceed in such cases.
 You could limit your efforts to only new derived variables, or you could set out to change all of the old variables.

 Our recommendation is that whatever approach is chosen, you should try to make these decisions early in the process.
 It does not become easier to set up a good structure for the data later.

 ### Why is a good structure in research data so important?
 Having a good structure is simply fundamental for working efficiently, both for yourself during the project and in other contexts.

 #### Projects often live long
 Many research projects have an afterlife.
 After some years, you might yourself want to do a follow-up study: what are the longterm effects?
 There could be other researchers interested to make such a followup.
 A supervisor might want to put previously collected data in the hands of new PhD students.
 You could be contacted by other researchers who are interested in your work, ending in a new joint project.
-In all those and many other situations there is a definite need for the original datasets to be well structured and well documented.
+In all those and many other situations there is a definite need for the original datasets to be well-structured and well-documented.

 #### Cooperation
 Some projects are from the start set up as based on more than one researcher or research group.
 Data can be collected in multiple centres, and the combined dataset can also be used in multiple centres.
 In such cases, there is a definite need for well-designed data structures.